xiongsiheng/SWAP/README.md

 <br>

 SWAP performs multi-step reasoning through structure-aware planning in FOLIO (left) and MATH (right).
 At each step, given the current state, represented as a graph, and an action, the world model predicts the next state as an updated graph.
+The policy model is guided by this graph to propose next action.

 <br>
 <p align="center">